 But the IUD is a clear winner among birth control options when it comes to effectiveness.

-If inserted correctly, it has a more than 99% success rate, compared to 91% with typical pill use.
+If inserted correctly, it has a more than 99% success rate.

 How does an IUD work?

-And they both stop pregnancy by making it really difficult for sperm to reach your eggs.
+And they both stop pregnancy by making the environment of the womb unpleasant for the sperm.

 The methods they use to accomplish this are slightly different.